supreethub/AR-Plane-Detection/README.md

 # Relavent Research:
 &nbsp;&nbsp;1) SIFT vs ORB vs SURF Feature Detectors: [Paper](https://arxiv.org/abs/1710.02726)
-&nbsp;&nbsp;&nbsp;  * Both SIFT and ORB are available on opencv and are open-source
+  * Both SIFT and ORB are available on opencv and are open-source
-&nbsp;&nbsp;&nbsp;  * We found SIFT was better able to keep points after image transformations than ORB
+  * We found SIFT was better able to keep points after image transformations than ORB
-&nbsp;&nbsp;&nbsp;  * However, SIFT was unable to attain realtime performance, so the ORB feature detector was used
+  * However, SIFT was unable to attain realtime performance, so the ORB feature detector was used

 # Walkthrough of Solution: